 The description discloses a number of fats that purportedly have a nausea index of less than 1.0 and a number of fats which have a nausea index greater than 1.0.
 Examples of fats having a nausea index of less than 1.0 include different mixtures of saturated and unsaturated fats.
 Examples of fats having a nausea index greater than 1.0 also include different mixtures of saturated and unsaturated fats.
 No other properties, for example, melting point, of these mixtures of fats are disclosed.
 The description discloses determining the nausea index by whipping the fat at a particular speed and temperature and measuring the viscosity of the whipped mixture at room temperature.

 A search should first be made for the examples disclosed in the description as having a nausea index less than or about 1.0.
 If one of these examples is found in the prior art, an indication that the claim lacks novelty over the prior art would be made since the same material would be expected to have the same properties.
 Aside from any opinion on novelty and inventive step, the written opinion should indicate any observations on non-prior art grounds (that is, requirements under Articles 5 and 6 such as sufficiency and support, as well as industrial applicability).
 In this example, the claim would be objected to on the following non-prior art grounds: (1) the claimed subject matter is not supported by the description and drawings “in a manner sufficiently clear and complete for the invention to be carried out by a person skilled in the art” over the entire scope of the claim (paragraph 5.45); and/or (2) the claimed invention is not fully supported in the description and drawings thereby showing that the applicant only claims subject matter which he had recognized and described on the filing date (paragraphs 5.54 and 5.58); and (3) the claimed invention lacks clarity because the parameters cannot be clearly and reliably determined by indications in the description or by objective procedures which are recognized in the art (paragraph 5.36).
 If one of these examples is not found, the search need not be limited to only the examples simply because a newly described/discovered parameter is used by the applicant to explain the invention.
 A search can usually be performed using other known parameters or chemical or physical properties that may lead to a conclusion that the newly described/discovered parameter is necessarily present, that is, inherent.
 For instance, in this example, perhaps a search using a parameter such as the extent of saturation could be made.
-The International Searching Authority should also include in the objection on non-prior art grounds an indication as to what degree these objections have been taken into account for purposes of determining the extent of the search, and this extent should be indicated as precisely as possible, for example, the examples disclosed in the description and/or other known parameters or chemical or physical properties that imply the presence of the new parameter.
+The International Searching Authority should also include in the objection on non-prior art grounds an indication as to what degree the objection has been taken into account for purposes of determining the extent of the search, and this extent should be indicated as precisely as possible, for example, the examples disclosed in the description and/or other known parameters or chemical or physical properties that imply the presence of the new parameter.

 Example 4: Chemical Markush-Type Claim Encompassing Many Embodiments